ratbeard/underscore-treats/README.md

 If you just a key (technically, if value is `undefined`), it will return the property at that key:

     _.map(dogs, 'name')
-    _.map(dogs, function (dog) return dog.name; })
+    _.map(dogs, function (dog) return dog.name; })  // or _.pluck(dogs, 'name')
-    // or the underscore provided shortcut:
-    _.pluck(dogs, 'name')

-If the key ends with `()`, it will invoke that function and use the result
+If the key ends with `()`, it will use the result of invoking that function:

     _.map(dogs, 'isYappy()')
     _.map(dogs, function (dog) { return dog.isYappy(); })

-I've never needed to compare regular expression objects, but do often grep through a list of strings, so if value is a regex a string match iterator is built:
+If value is a regex a string match iterator is built:

     _.all(dogs, 'name', /(a|e|i)/)
     _.all(dogs, function (dog) { return /(a|e|i)/.test(dog.name); })

-By using `_.mixin()`, all these shorthands are available using a wrapper too:
+By using `_.mixin()`, all these shorthands are available on the wrapper too:

-    _.(dogs).all('name', /(a|e|i)/)
+    _(dogs).all('name', /(a|e|i)/)

 ### Notes
-You can still of course pass a normal iterator function in, which flexyargs will quickly pass through to the standard underscore extension.
+You can still of course pass a normal iterator function in, which flexyargs will quickly pass through to the standard underscore implementation.
 No matter the case, if the native version of a collection method is available, it will be used!

 Only the methods listed above have the flexy magic, not `some`, `every` and other aliases.